 - Have an awareness of how to manipulate and use photographic imagery and digital technology to expand your work within a printmaking context.

 - Have gained a good understanding of what it means to be an artist-printmaker today.

 - Have researched, built and joined professional networks within the wider printmaking community.

 - Have begun to use research and critical thought as key elements of your practice

 - With the help of guided research, learned about possible professional or educational paths to further your practice.

-- Have realized at least one project in collaboration with an external organisation
+- Have realised at least one project in collaboration with an external organisation.

-- Have taken part in a group show, at a good professional level.
+- Have taken part in a group show at a good professional standard.